a1v0/qmk-keymaps/README.md

 Future functionality/layers, to be added once I gain more experience (intermixed with to-dos):

 - consider moving HJKL to the right by on key (i.e. JKL'), to make holding of the layer shift button easier when using the arrows.
 (This would hopefully also make window snapping easier, but I'm not sure)
-- consider adding a key binding for ctrl and shift in the home row on either side, that only activate when you hold one of DFG or HJK.
+- consider adding a key binding for ctrl and shift in the home row on either side, that only activate when you hold one of SDFG or HJKL.
 This reduces finger movement for shift, and provides and additional ctrl key.
-Could also be used for alt (would need to set the keys for the HJKL layer, too)
+Could also be used for alt (would need to set the keys for the HJKL layer, too).
+This oughtn't affect anything to do with diacritics, because none of the keys I'd use typically get diacritics (though it could impact ß if I use S)
 - number pad (ideally I'd be able to use this with some sort of num-lock key, _and_ with a hold-down layer shift).
 - Umlauts and other non-English characters (via [Combos](https://docs.qmk.fm/features/combo))
 - right-click, regular click